Read about the Philips CPAP Recall Read More

 Should Everyone Use a Weighted Blanket?

-Adults and older children can use weighted blankets as bed covers or for relaxing during the day.
-They are safe to use for sleeping throughout the night.
+Adults and older children can use weighted blankets as bed covers or for relaxing during the day, much like a regular blanket.
+They are safe to use for sleeping throughout the night as long as they are an appropriate size for you.
+Remember, especially for children, a blanket should not be more than 10%-12% of your body weight.

 However, they are not for everyone.
 They are not recommended for children under the age of 2, for example.
 If you have conditions including obstructive sleep apnea, asthma, or claustrophobia, you should consult with a doctor before pulling up the covers.